ipspace/blog/content/posts/2021/02/state-consistency-distributed-controllers.md

 ---
-title: "State Consistency in Distributed SDN Controller Clusters"
+date: 2021-02-10 06:57:00+00:00
+series:
+- consistent-state
 subtitle: Why Can't We Have Good Things Like Partition-Resilient SDN Controllers
-date: 2021-02-10 06:57:00
-tags: [ SDN, design, high-availability ]
-series: consistent-state
+tags:
+- SDN
+- design
+- high-availability
+title: State Consistency in Distributed SDN Controller Clusters
 ---
 Every now and then I get a question along the lines of "_why can't we have a distributed SDN controller (because resiliency) that would survive network partitioning?_" This time, it's not the incompetency of solution architects or programmers, but the fundamental limitations of what can be done when you want to have consistent state across a distributed system.